“We worry about what a child will become tomorrow,

 - Priest and parish

-As from September 2021 the school will have a Child and Family Support Worker to engage with families where attendance may need to improve, to organise parent coffee mornings and parenting courses, along with being a listening ear - something we all need from time to time.
+The school has a Child and Family Support Worker to engage with families where attendance may need to improve, to organise parent coffee mornings and parenting courses, along with being a listening ear - something we all need from time to time.

 For all related policies and procedures see the policies page.